roman-gardens/gre/content/province/italia/rome/domus_aurea.md

 ### Figures

 {{< figure src="../images/domus_aurea_fig1.jpg" alt="Plan of the Domus Aurea, including the stagnum and hanging gardens of the Domus Tiberiana" title="Fig. 1: Conjectural plan of the Domus Aurea (J.B.
-Ward Perkins, *Imperial Roman Architecture*, Penguin books, 1981, p.
+Ward-Perkins, 1981, p.
 60)." >}}

 <!--{{< figure src="../images/.jpg" alt="Gardens of the Oppian palace" title="Fig. 2: Gardens of the Oppian palace (image source)." >}}-->